gbadev-org/tonc/content/bitmaps.md

 1. When both source and destinations are word aligned.
 2. When you are copying more than 16 bytes.

 This is usually the case so I figured it'd be safe enough for the demos.
-There are also look-alikes in tonclib that do the same thing only better, namely `memcpy16()` and `memcpy32()`, but these are in assembly so I thought I wouldn't lay them on you so soon.
+There are also look-alikes in libtonc that do the same thing only better, namely `memcpy16()` and `memcpy32()`, but these are in assembly so I thought I wouldn't lay them on you so soon.
 Highly recommended for later though.

 On a related subject, there is also `memset()` for memory fills.
 Be careful with that one, because that will *only* work with bytes.
 Tonclib also includes 16- and 32-bit versions of this routine, but also in assembly.